Revolutionary Girl Utena: Characters

 After Utena is drawn into the dueling tournament with the school's Student Council – president Touga Kiryuu, his sister Nanami Kiryuu, vice president Kyouichi Saionji, fencing team captain Juri Arisugawa, and boy genius Miki Kaoru – she is introduced to Anthy Himemiya, the mysterious "Rose Bride" at the center of the duels.
-As the Rose Bride, Anthy is submissive to the personality and disposition of whomever is the current champion of the tournament, and possesses seemingly no free will or independent identity of her own.
-While at first glance Anthy resembles a stereotypical damsel in distress defined by her passivity and demureness, as the series progresses, she is revealed to occupy a central role in controlling the duels and the school itself with her brother Akio Ohtori.
+As the Rose Bride, Anthy is submissive to the personality and disposition of whoever is the current champion of the tournament, and possesses seemingly no free will or independent identity of her own.
+Though at first glance Anthy resembles a stereotypical damsel in distress defined by her passivity and demureness, as the series progresses, she is revealed to occupy a central role in controlling the duels and the school itself with her brother Akio Ohtori.
 In early development, Ikuhara conceived of Utena and Anthy as a single character: a girl "who wants to be a prince, but at the same time also wanted to remain a princess".
-He ultimately split the character in two, with Anthy becoming "another Utena" who by contrast wishes to "remain a princess".
-Ikuhara stated that he consciously crafted the plot and visuals of Utena to create a strong impression on the viewer that that the series would climax with Utena saving Anthy, but the lingering question of "but what does she save Anthy from?" becomes, per Ikuhara, the "central issue" of the series.
+He ultimately split the character in two, Anthy becoming "another Utena" who by contrast wishes to "remain a princess".
+Ikuhara stated that he consciously crafted the plot and visuals of Utena to create a strong impression on the viewer that the series would climax with Utena saving Anthy, but the lingering question of "but what does she save Anthy from?" becomes, per Ikuhara, the "central issue" of the series.

 Development

 Context

-Kunihiko Ikuhara was a director at Toei Animation on the television anime series Sailor Moon in the 1990s, co-directing its second season Sailor Moon R with Junichi Sato and serving as sole director of both the animated film Sailor Moon R: The Movie and the series' third season Sailor Moon S. Frustrated by the lack of creative control in producing a series adapted from an existing work, Ikuhara departed Toei following the conclusion of Sailor Moon S in 1995 to create an original series.
-To this end, Ikuhara assembled Be-Papas, a group of creative professionals from the anime and manga industry.
-Its membership consisted of Ikuhara, manga artist Chiho Saito, animator and character designer Shinya Hasegawa, scriptwriter Yōji Enokido, and planner Yūichirō Oguro.
+While working as an animator at Toei Animation, series co-creator Kunihiko Ikuhara joined the anime television adaptation of Naoko Takeuchi's 1991 shōjo manga series Sailor Moon as an episode director and later, beginning with the second season, Sailor Moon R, he assumed the role of series director.
+Frustrated by the lack of creative control in adapting an existing work, Ikuhara departed from Toei in 1996 after the production of Sailor Moon SuperS to create an original series.
+To this end, Ikuhara assembled Be-Papas, a five-member team of creative professionals from the anime and manga industry which also included manga artist Chiho Saito, animator and character designer Shinya Hasegawa, writer Yōji Enokido, and planner Yūichirō Oguro.

-Several of the members of Be-Papas had previously worked together: Hasegawa and Enokido had previously worked with Ikuhara on Sailor Moon, with Enokido writing many of the episodes featuring Sailor Uranus and Sailor Neptune, while Hasegawa and Enokido had also both worked on the anime series Neon Genesis Evangelion.
-Saito was an established manga artist who had not previously worked with the members of Be-Papas, or in anime; Ikuhara decided to base the visuals of the series on her artwork and recruited her to Be-Papas after seeing an illustration from her manga series Magnolia Waltz on the cover of a magazine.
+Several team members had previously worked together on other projects: Hasegawa and Enokido had previously worked with Ikuhara on Sailor Moon, where Enokido wrote many of the episodes featuring Sailor Uranus and Sailor Neptune in addition to serving as head writer for SuperS; Hasegawa and Enokido also contributed to the anime series Neon Genesis Evangelion.
+Saito, an established manga artist, had never worked in anime before joining Be-Papas; Ikuhara decided to base the visuals of the series on her artwork and recruited her to the team after seeing an illustration from her manga series Magnolia Waltz on the cover of a magazine.